normanruta/AA-30.zero-raspberry.zero/README.md

 2. Connect HDMI and USB OTG to Touch port at LCD.
 This is also enough to power it up
 3. Download rpi image (I'm using 2021-03-04-raspios-buster-armhf) version with desktop should be fine.
-Burn it on the SD card, start and run sudo apt-get update && sudo apt-get-upgrade as usual.
+Burn it on the SD card.
 4. Change config.txt file at your raspi boot folder to this one: https://github.com/normanruta/AA-30.zero-raspberry.zero/blob/main/config.txt
 Basically you need:
 ```